The

 - prioritise enrolment of eligible children into approved kindergarten programs prior to opening additional programs or enrolling non-eligible children

-- ensure claims are made for eligible children in one kindergarten program only
+- ensure claims are made for eligible children in 1 kindergarten program only

 - support family choice regarding the service provider to which kindergarten funding is applied, where a child attends multiple long day care services (funding is allocated to the sessional kindergarten if a child attends a long day care and sessional kindergarten)